Monsters of Rock (band): History

-Since 2008, the band had been playing venues, such as House of Blues, The Belly Up Tavern, Paladinos, and were a house band at the Second Wind Bars in Santee and San Carlos, CA. They prided themselves in filling a void not too many bands provide which is playing classic heavy metal covers.
-They shared the stage with many nationally and internationally known tribute and original music acts such as The Iron Maidens, The Atomic Punks, Wild Child, Damage Inc, ThundHerStruck, Lights, Steel Panther, and Pearl Aday to name a few.
+Since 2008, the band had been playing venues, such as House of Blues, The Belly Up Tavern, Paladinos, and were a house band at the Second Wind Bars in Santee and San Carlos, California.
+They prided themselves in filling a void not too many bands provide which is playing classic heavy metal covers.
+They shared the stage with many nationally and internationally known tribute and original music acts such as The Iron Maidens, The Atomic Punks, Wild Child, Damage Inc, ThundHerStruck, Lights, Steel Panther, and Pearl Aday.

-The band came to a sudden halt with the untimely and tragic death of one of its long-standing members, Sergio Estrada, on October 1, 2017.
+The band came to a sudden halt with the death of one of its long-standing members, Sergio Estrada, on October 1, 2017.
 The Monsters of Rock band had to cancel their final show, already booked for later in October, when Sergio was first hospitalized in early September 2017.